ElvaHardwick/Obedientiae-ex-Machina-Docs/chat_commands.md

 Everything after the command is called a "Parameter".
 Parameters can be optional or mandatory.
 Optional parameters will be enclosed in square brackets [].
 Mandatory parameters will be enclosed in pointy brackets <>

 Sometimes a parameter has some predefined options ( for example the command [servers](#Command:-servers) has two possible options for the first parameter, so they will be separated by a pipe |.
+To differntiate what's an exact option ( meaning you can't deviate from the listed ones) and the options in which we just give a name to the parameter for clarification, these last ones will be encased in "".
+This doesn't mean that when issuing the command the parameter must be encased in them.

+Finally, in the cases that were just explained, there can be extra paramters that can be added to certain options.
+To indicate which options they belong to, they will be preceeded by the option(or options) surrounded in curly brackets, and then the proper brackets to indicate if it is a mandatory parameter or not.
+For example, an optional parameter for the "software" option of the command servers will look like: {software}["server_name"].

+We hope this, plus the examples, make the use of these commands clear.

 ---
 ## List of available commands